zharmad/2DChemistry/README.md

 - (Wishlist) Modify the reaction energies and watch responses.
 This will probably need a graph theory behind the scenes to ensure consistent energies.
 - (Wishlist) Control of simulation box area to model area effects.
 (Currently on μVT and μVE conditions).
 - (Wishlist) Control: User interface to add and remove molecules so as to simulate industrial steps, e.g. during the conversion of sulfur dioxide pollutant into useful sulfuric acid.
-- (Wishlist) Moddability: User interface to create molecuels and reactions of their own.
+- (Wishlist) Moddability: User interface to create molecules and reactions of their own.
 - (Wishlist) Feature: Dedicate one wall for a surface catalyst.
 This enables Haber process catalysis and many others used in industry.

 ## How does the simulation work?